Skip to Main Content

 Planning a Visit

 Brix Distillers is located at 350 Bourke Street, Surry Hills NSW 2010, within easy reach of the inner-city by public transport.
 Surry Hills sits between Central Station and Oxford Street, making it accessible from most Sydney accommodation clusters without requiring a car.
 Given the venue's prestige-level recognition and the concentrated nature of Surry Hills foot traffic, arriving with a plan rather than hoping to walk in is advisable, particularly on weekend evenings when the neighbourhood draws significant volume.
-Current hours, booking availability, and any tasting formats on offer are leading confirmed directly with the venue, as operating details were not available at time of publication.
+Current hours are not listed in the record, and reservations are recommended.

 Frequently asked questions